 - (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - (2) Includes additional shares the underwriters have the option to purchase.
-See "Underwriting." - (3) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price. - (4) Prior to the initial filing of this registration statement, FDO Holdings, Inc. filed a registration statement on November 7, 2014 (Form S-1 No. 333-19973) and paid a filing fee of \$11,620.
-The Registrant did not sell any securities pursuant to Registration Statement No. 333-199973, and it was withdrawn on April 15, 2016.
-Pursuant to Rule 457(p), \$11,620 of the previously paid registration fee is offset against the registration fee otherwise due for this registration statement.
+See "Underwriting." - (3) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price. - (4) Previously paid by the Registrant.